kaldinho58/HWrepo/README.md

 Does some calculations.

 ## Sum total
 This program returns the number by adding it to itself.
+Example if 20 was entered it would return 40.

 ## Double